healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-electric-skillet-06852.md

 Dishwasher-Safe: No

 The detachable thermostat features a standard temperature range of 200 to 400°F (+3).
 Meanwhile, the warm setting, which is approximately 150°F, does not maintain the set temperature like some other skillets.
+This is the same as the Presto 06857.

-The thermostat fits the socket nicely, facilitating easy removal (+2).
-It includes an indicator light but is not dishwasher-safe, similar to most other electric skillets (+2).
+The thermostat fits the socket nicely and is easy to remove (+2).
+Similar to most other skillets, the thermostat has an indicator light and is not dishwasher-safe (+2).

 ### Power Cord